test-runner-js/test-runner/README.md

 module.exports = tom
 ```

 In reality, a typical test suite might look more like this.
+Save this as `test.js`.

 ```js
 const { Tom } = require('test-runner')